danielsobrado/spring-cloud-kafka-microservices/README.md

 * Distributed Cache: Use Redis instead of Caffeine, or [2 levels cache](https://programs.wiki/wiki/redis-caffeine-two-level-cache-allows-smooth-access-speed.html).
 * Use [Jib](https://snyk.io/blog/building-java-container-images-using-jib/) to containerize the Java microservices.
+* Implement High Availability and Scalability by using Docker Swarm or Kubernetes

 ## Notes